airr-community/ogrdbstats/README.md

-TIgGER provides additonal information, including its own plots and statistics We encourage you to take these into consideration, and to upload them as attachments to your submission if they are informative.
+TIgGER provides additonal information, including its own plots and statistics We encourage you to take these into consideration, and to upload them as attachments to your OGDRB submission if they are informative.

 ### Usage Notes - IgDiscover